 The Committee shall review, on an annual basis, these terms of reference and may recommend to the Board any changes it considers necessary.

-The Chair of the Committee shall attend the Company's Annual General Meeting and shall answer any questions, through the Chairman of the Board, on the Committee's activities and its responsibilities.
+The Chair of the Committee shall attend the Company's Annual General Meeting and shall answer any questions, through the Chair of the Board, on the Committee's activities and its responsibilities.

 The Committee shall be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members.

 Our approach is intended to be equitable and robust against variable business conditions and timespans.
 As performance measurement and remuneration design continue to evolve we will keep these principles under continuous review to ensure that we are aligned with best practice and regulation.
 We remain open to continuing dialogue with our shareholders.

 Our current (2019) Directors’ Remuneration Policy was approved by shareholders at our Annual General Meeting held on 10 May 2019 and became effective as of that date.
 The new Policy can be accessed below.
 All page references stated in the Policy relate to the 2020 Annual Report.

 Unfortunately we no longer support Internet Explorer 8, 7 and older for security reasons.